Cuban government bans bid for new protests - RFI

 Havana (AFP)

-Cuba's government on Tuesday rejected a request from the opposition to stage a protest on November 15, claiming the organizers are backed by the United States and want to overthrow the regime.
+Cuba's opposition said Tuesday it would move forward staging a November protest after the government rejected the move by claiming the organizers are backed by the United States and want to overthrow the regime.

 "The promoters and their public representatives, some of whom have links with subversive organizations or agencies financed by the American government, have the clear intention of promoting a change in Cuba's political system," said the government in a statement on the official Cubadebate website.

+Following the statement, organizers announced on Facebook that "on November 15, our decision will be to march civically and peacefully for our rights."

-Organizers wanted to stage protests in six of the island's 15 provinces in a call against violence and for change.
+The demonstrations, slated for six of the island's 15 provinces, are meant as a call against violence and for change.

 But the communist government said the reasons were illegitimate and constituted a "provocation," adding that the new constitution adopted in 2019 states that the current socialist system is "irrevocable."